EvgenyDos/ansible-cloudformations-lab/docs/README.operator.md

    * `title` is a title for the exam, e.g. **Linux Basics Exam**.
    * `description` gives the exam specific information.

 `description`should be written in _Markdown_ format.
 Title should be just a plain text.
 It worths to note that `description` does not exlpain everything about the exam.
 It includes only a part specific for the particular exam because remain text is taken from file`templates/mail-body.md.j2`.
-So just keep in mind that content of the both files should be connected.
+So just keep in mind that content of the both files is being combined.

 Both `title` and `description` are rendered into an email that is sent to a student.
 Therefore be so much accurate in the content as possible.